Rahulnimje94/CalculatorAppSwiftUIDocument/README.md

 # Calculator App SwiftUI Document

 SwiftUI is a modern and declarative framework for building user interfaces across Apple platforms, including iOS, macOS, watchOS, and tvOS.
-In this documentation, we will guide you through the process of building a calculator app in SwiftUI.
+In this documentation, we'll guide you through the process of building a calculator app in SwiftUI.

 Step 1: Setting Up a New Project